 - Logistics.
 Where is your office?
 What are your office hours?
 Are you available in case of emergency?

 - Treatment plan.
+How many sessions should I expect to have?
 How long is each session?
-How often are sessions scheduled?
-How many sessions should I expect to have?
-What is your policy on canceled sessions?

 - Moore AM, et al. The influence of professional license type on the outcome of family therapy.
 The American Journal of Family Therapy.
 2011;39:149.